Learning Agents in Black-Scholes Financial Markets: Consensus Dynamics and Volatility Smiles: Consensus (scalar agent dynamics)

 \section{Consensus (scalar agent dynamics)}

 In this section, we assume that the agents are able to learn how far off they are from the true volatility by informational channels in the marketplace.
 There are many avenues, platforms and private online chat rooms that provide quotes for option prices; some of these are stale and some are fresh.
 The agents' learning ability determines the quality of the feedback from all these sources.
-We aggregate all of this information in the form of a feedback controller.
-If they are fast learners, they adjust their volatility estimates quickly.
+In reality, options are not traded on one exchange or platform.
+There are multiple venues and though there might be a dominant marketplace, the same instruments can be traded across different venues and locations.
+We aggregate all of this information in the form of feedback with learning ability.
+If agents are fast learners, they adjust their volatility estimates quickly.